O1sims/networkR/README.md

 ### 3.3 Criticality

 The criticality of individual or sets of nodes is a measure of their assumed brokerage after they have been allowed the ability to form coalitions and actively broker relations.
 It is therefore a measure based on the resulting stable sets.
-Within the monograph we use the notion of Strong Nash equilibrium (SNE) to determine the stability of a coalition within a network.
-Each network also has some cost of formation; this cost function can also be determined within the model itself.
+We use the notion of Strong Nash equilibrium (SNE) to determine the stability of a coalition within a network.
+Each coalition also has some cost of formation; this cost function can also be determined within the model itself.

 For example, when considering the network of 7 nodes when there exists no costs in forming blocks we can determine the SNE as follows: